Zardous/Neural/README.md

 For verification: My name is Micah Goede, 6022073

-Disclaimer: at 00:22 i fixed a type: data->datasets.
+Disclaimer: at 00:22 i fixed a typo: data->datasets.
 No content has changed